Polynomial Curve Systems are Exponentially Decaying

-The arcs in $\mathcal{F}_0$ are all periodic.
-Let $p$ be the common period of these arcs.
-Then $f^p$ maps each arc $L$ in $\mathcal{F}_0$ homeomorphically onto itself.
-So $N(C, L)$ and thus $N_{\mathcal{F}_0}(C)$ are not increased under the pull back of $f^p$.
-We may choose $L \in \mathcal{F}_0$ so that It suffices to prove that after a fixed number of pull backs by $f^p$, the quantity $N(C, L)$ will be decreased by a definite factor.
-To see this, we take a separating arc $L'$ close to $L$, so that $f^{lp}$, with $l \ge 1$ being some integer, maps $L'$ hoeomrophically onto $L$ with the orientation being preserved, and moreover, the strip bounded by $L$ and $L'$ does not contain post-critical points of $f$.
-See Figure 1 for an illustration).
+It suffices to prove that after a fixed number of pullbacks by $f$, the quantity $N(C, L)$ decreases by a definite factor.
+To see this, we take a separating arc $L'$ close to $L$ so that $f^{lp}$, for some integer $l \ge 1$, maps $L'$ homeomorphically onto $L$ preserving orientation, and moreover, the strip bounded by $L$ and $L'$ contains no post-critical points of $f$ (see Figure~1 for an illustration).
 Let $F = f^{lp}$.
 Consequently, $N_{\mathcal{F}_0}(C)$ is not increased under the pullback of $F$.
-The core idea is to show that, once the complexity of $C$ is large enough, then either the pull back of $C$ by $F$ decreases the complexity of $C$ by a definite factor, or $C$ has a specific combinatorial model - the most part of $C$ is organized into finitely many annuli, each of which contains a large number of long spirals of the same homotopy type.
+The core idea is to show that, once the complexity of $C$ is sufficiently large, then either the pullback of $C$ by $F$ decreases $N(C, L)$ by a definite factor, or $C$ admits a $\emph{thick-thin decomposition}$: most of $C$ is organized into finitely many ``thick disjoint annuli'', each containing a large number of long spirals of the same homotopy type.
 Here ``most'' refers to the part that contributes the most to $N(C, L)$.
-The proof is then completed by showing that, in the later case, a fixed number of successive pullbacks by F necessarily yields a definite proportion of inefficient spirals, thereby reducing $N(C, L)$ by a definite factor.
-Let us explain the idea in more details.
+The proof is then completed by showing that, in the latter case, a fixed number of successive pullbacks by F necessarily yields a definite proportion of inefficient spirals, thereby reducing $N(C, L)$ by a definite factor.
+We now explain the idea in more detail.

 Let $C^1$ be a component of $F^{-1}(C)$.
 Since $F: L \to L$ is an orientation-preserving homeomorphism, we must have $N(C^1, L) \le N(C, L)$.
 The starting point of this work is the following key observation.

 \begin{ky} Suppose $d \ge 2$ is the degree of $f$, and let $l, p$ be the integers determined as above.
 Then whenever $N(C, L) > d^{lp}$, we must have